top of page

 A Travel Guide to the Magical Island of Siquijor

-In this travel guide for the magical island of Siquijor, we will go over everything you need to know to plan your budget trip to Siquijor - including where to stay in Siquijor, things to do in Siquijor, and more!
+In this travel guide for the magical island of Siquijor, we will go over everything you need to know to plan independent travel to Siquijor in the Philippines - including where to stay in Siquijor, things to do in Siquijor, and more!

 CONTENTS